Doctor of Physical Therapy

 PHYT 8911 Special Topics: Geriatrics 2 s.h.

 Theories of life span development and human aging with application to systems development and dysfunction.
 Emphasis on prevention, well elderly, and illnesses/injuries common to the elderly.
 Clinical management of cases, considering functional goals; cognition; pharmacology; and reimbursement issues.
+Two hour lecture.

 PHYT 8913 Management and Leadership in Physical Therapy 2 s.h.

 Theories of resource planning, management strategies for utilizing resources (human, information, fiscal, and space/equipment) for health care delivery, and clinical management issues in various physical therapy settings.
+Two hour lecture.

 PHYT 8914 Clinical Education 1 5 s.h.

 This is a first-time, intermediate, full-time, 6-week clinical education experience (CEE).
 It is the first in a sequence of three experiences across the curriculum.
 This experience introduces the student to the general organization and operations of physical therapy practice as it pertains to the care of diverse patients/ clients being served in the inpatient or outpatient setting.
 It emphasizes the early phases of development toward entry-level PT competencies in professional practice and patient management across the lifespan.
 The student is responsible, under the direct supervision of a licensed physical therapist, for the examination, evaluation, diagnostic, prognostic, and intervention aspects in the delivery of patient care.
 The specific content and context of clinical practice for this experience will vary depending upon the learning experiences available and the perceived or declared readiness of each student.
+210 practicum hours per semester.
 Grading is S/U.

 PHYT 8916 Critical Inquiry in Physical Therapy 3 s.h.

 Student groups will analyze datasets and write up manuscripts for the methods, results and some discussion.
 Groups will peer review these written reports.
 Student groups will then revise the report and design a clinically-related project based on the findings of the project.
 Emphasis will be given to formal research proposals, clinical applications, and resources for project implementation.
+Three hour lecture.

 PHYT 8918 Professional Issues 2 s.h.

 Discussion of professional topics related to entry-level practice, such as leadership, interagency and interprofessional collaboration, future trends and technologies, and opportunities for professional growth.
+Two hour lecture.

 PHYT 8919 Clinical Education 2 9 s.h.